Higherings/AutoImageCreator/README.md

 `Update KMS user policy to include Lambda Role if using KMS encrypted EBSs.`

 ## To-Do
-- Make a more restrict policy for the Lambda so it can only create AMIs and nothing more
+- Make a more restrict EC2 policy for the Lambda so it can only create AMIs and nothing more

-- Clean snapshots of de-registered AMIs
+- A better error management